Who we are:

 Urogenital disorders, etc.

 We are both licensed acupuncturists in the State of North Carolina.
 Our practice is located in Durham, NC.
 We received our Master of Acupuncture degrees in 1996 from Northwest Institute of Acupuncture and Oriental Medicine in Seattle, Washington where we were trained extensively in both Chinese and Japanese acupuncture.
 We spent an additional three years taking intensive workshops and studying closely on a post graduate level with Gail Ptacek, L.Ac., an experienced and highly skilled craniosacral acupuncturist who was trained by Dan Bensky, a well-known osteopath acupuncturist.
 We have completed over 100 hours of continuing education in craniosacral acupuncture.
 We are both Diplomates of Acupuncture certified by the National Certification Commission for Acupuncture and Oriental Medicine.
 We have both taken Upledger Institute’s CranioSacral Therapy I workshop as well as Upledger Institute’s Visceral Manipulation 1A, 1B and II workshops.
-We have been in practice for eighteen years.
+We have been in practice for twenty one years.

 In our last year of acupuncture school we were involved in a car accident.
 I was suffering from the pains of this accident which included some severe heel pain.
 I received extensive body work including acupuncture, chiropractic and various massage therapies trying to relieve the pains from this accident.
 Each of these modalities helped somewhat, but I was still plagued by severe heel pain and other lesser, but nagging pains.
 It was suggested that I go to a craniosacral acupuncturist in Seattle who was a protégé of a famous osteopath acupuncturist.
 I was amazed to discover that through feeling the craniosacral system this particular acupuncturist could feel the restrictions of my body and found that the accident had caused a right kidney restriction.
 Through the combination of craniosacral work and acupuncture she was able to completely get rid of my heel pain within three or four sessions.
 This, of course, sparked John’s and my interest in integrating these two modalities.